ilyaskurikhin/docassemble-easyciation/docassemble/easyciation/data/templates/statutes.md

 Art.
 1 **Denomination**

+% if not association.political:

-1. ${ association_name } is an association which pursues an ideal and non-profitable goal according to the present articles of incorporation and the articles 60 CC and following of the Swiss Civil Code.
+1. ${ association.name } is an association according to the present articles of incorporation and the articles 60 CC and following of the Swiss Civil Code.

-% if is_nonpolitical:
 2. The Association is non-political and confessionally independent.

+% else:

+${ association.name } is an association according to the present articles of incorporation and the articles 60 CC and following of the Swiss Civil Code.

 % endif

 Art.
 2 **Duration et headquarters**

+% if association.is_limited_period:
+The Association is established until the ${ association.end_date }
+% else:
+The Association is established for an unlimited period of time.
+% endif

-The Association is established ${ length_of_time }.
-Its headquarters is in ${ association_headquarters }.
+Its headquarters is in ${ association.headquarters }.

 Art.
 3 **Purpose**